aaditya/cf-ddns-client/README.md

 ## Logging

-Error, Running and Update logs are generated in the `logs/` directory inside the project folder.
+Error and Update logs are generated in the `logs/` directory inside the project folder.